 The eight-week group program explores ways that participants can look after themselves better, even in difficult and stressful circumstances, and promote healthier relationships with the other person.

-Organisations and individuals interesting running the Be SMART program can contact head office for more information and training registration:
+Organisations and individuals interested in running the Be SMART program can contact head office for more information and training registration.

 P: (02) 9373 5100

 Be SMART | Worksheets

 The following are worksheets adapted from the Be SMART program to provide a brief sample of the program.

 These worksheets can also be a good starting point and provide new ideas for those dealing with a loved one’s addiction.